bablr-lang/.github/profile/README.md

 # BABLR
 ![come chat on Discord](https://img.shields.io/discord/1151914613089251388)

-The BABLR org exists to build a next-gen tooling and editor ecosystem to radically raise code literacy around the world.
+The BABLR organization's mission is to build next-gen tooling ecosystem to radically raise code literacy around the world.
+It aims to do this by creating standard structural representations of code.
+Much current developer suffering comes from the fact that developers use a wide variety of tools in their work, and these tools interoperate poorly with each other.
+The particular problem is the absence of any format for code (other than plain text) that all tools share.
+BABLR introduces agAST (a generalized Abstract Syntax Tree) which is a data structure which can store (or help rewrite) programs written in any language.

 The main repo is [bablr-vm](https://github.com/bablr-lang/bablr-vm), and you can also see [an example grammar](https://github.com/bablr-lang/language-cstml/blob/trunk/lib/node.grammar.js).

-This project redefines what a parser is, formalizing its role in classifying characters into typed tokens, and grouping typed tokens into nodes.
-A parser's output can now be represented in a new format, CSTML (Concrete Syntax Tree Markup Language), which looks like this:

 ```cstml
   <BinaryExpression [Expression]>